Akash113189/Restaurant-Data-Cleaning-and-Analysis/README.md

 # Restaurant Data Cleaning and Analysis

-## Overview
+# Overview

-This project involves cleaning a dataset of restaurant metadata obtained from Kaggle using Python and the Pandas library.
-The cleaned data can be used for clustering restaurants into segments, analyzing cuisine trends, and conducting cost vs. benefit analysis.
-Additionally, this project prepares the data for visualization using Tableau, enabling actionable insights.
+This project focuses on cleaning a dataset of restaurant metadata obtained from Kaggle using Python and the Pandas library.
+The goal is to preprocess the raw data by handling missing values, duplicates, and inconsistencies, ensuring the dataset is clean and structured for future analysis.

-## Key Features
+# Key Features

-- **Data Cleaning**: Addressed missing values, handled duplicates, and standardized data formats for better usability.
+	•	Data Cleaning: Addressed missing values, removed duplicates, and standardized data formats for consistency and usability.
-- **Analysis Preparation**: Extracted meaningful information for clustering, segmentation, and cost analysis.
-- **Tableau Integration**: Cleaned dataset ready for creating visually interactive dashboards.
-- **Practical Application**: The project supports business decisions, such as identifying popular cuisines, comparing costs, and segmenting restaurants based on metadata.
+	•	Preprocessed Dataset: Provided a cleaned dataset that is ready for analysis or integration into any analytics pipeline.
+	•	Scalable Workflow: The cleaning process is modular and reusable for similar datasets.

-## Dataset
+# Dataset

-- **Source**: Kaggle
+	•	Source: Kaggle
-- **Content**: Restaurant names, cuisine types, cost information, and metadata for clustering and analysis.
+	•	Content: Restaurant names, cuisine types, cost information, and additional metadata.
+	•	Format: The cleaned dataset is provided in .xlsx format for ease of use.

-## Tools and Technologies
+# Tools and Technologies

-- **Python**: For data cleaning and preparation.
+	•	Python: For data preprocessing and cleaning.
-- **Pandas**: Primary library used for handling and transforming the dataset.
+	•	Pandas: The primary library used for handling, transforming, and cleaning the dataset.
-- **Jupyter Notebook**: Environment for the data cleaning process.
+	•	Jupyter Notebook: Environment used for performing and documenting the data cleaning process.
-- **Tableau**: Planned tool for creating interactive dashboards based on the cleaned data.

-## Usage
-1. **Data Cleaning**:
-   - View the cleaning process in the Jupyter Notebook file
-   - Understand how missing values, duplicates, and inconsistencies are addressed.
-2. **Insights and Visualization**:
-   - Utilize the cleaned dataset for clustering, cost-benefit analysis, and Tableau dashboards.
-   - The cleaned data enables identifying trends in restaurant metadata and making data-driven decisions.

-## Repository Structure
+# Repository Structure

-- `Cleaned The Resturent data.ipynb`: The Jupyter Notebook containing the data cleaning process.
+	•	Cleaned_Restaurant_Data.ipynb: Jupyter Notebook detailing the step-by-step cleaning process.
-- `Cleaned_Resturent_Data.xlsx`: The cleaned dataset ready for analysis and visualization.
+	•	Cleaned_Restaurant_Data.xlsx: Cleaned dataset ready for further use.
-- `Pre_Clean_Restaurant names and Metadata.csv`: The dataset before cleaning.
+	•	Pre_Clean_Restaurant_Metadata.csv: Original dataset before cleaning.
-- `README.md`: Project documentation.
+	•	README.md: Project documentation.

-## Future Enhancements
-- Develop a Tableau dashboard for visualizing restaurant clusters, cost patterns, and cuisine trends.
-- Integrate additional data sources for richer insights and predictive analysis.
+# Usage

+	1. Explore the Cleaning Process:
+	•	Open the Jupyter Notebook (Cleaned_Restaurant_Data.ipynb) to see how missing values, duplicates, and inconsistencies were handled.
+	2. Utilize the Cleaned Dataset:
+	•	The cleaned dataset is available in .xlsx format for direct use in any analytics or visualization tool.

-## How This Helps
+# How This Helps

 By using this project, users can:
-- Gain insights into restaurant trends.
-- Perform cost vs. benefit analysis for decision-making.
-- Easily visualize metadata and trends with Tableau dashboards.

----
+	•	Work with a well-structured and clean dataset for advanced analytics.
+	•	Save time on preprocessing and focus on insights or modeling tasks.
+	•	Ensure data consistency and reliability for downstream applications.